Date of Current Revision: June 2015

 - Pest control will be managed through prevention—physical and mechanical—and through the purchase of environmentally friendly products.
 As a last resort, use of the least toxic pest control substance is required.

-All vehicles purchased must be biodiesel, electric or hybrid except where the type of vehicle required is not approved according to these specifications.
-All exceptions to this requirement must be made by the Senior Vice President for Administration and Finance.
+All vehicles purchased must be biodiesel, electric or hybrid except where the type of vehicle required is not made according to these specifications.
+All exceptions to this requirement must be approved by the Senior Vice President for Administration and Finance.

 6.5 Biobased Products

 - Biobased plastic products that are biodegradable and compostable, such as bags, film, food and beverage containers, and cutlery, will be acquired by the university and/or used by our contracted vendors.